 Allergic conjunctivitis causes red, watery, itchy or gritty eyes.
 The condition is not usually painful and does not make eyes sensitive to light.
 It does not affect vision.
 The most common cause is an allergy to pollen in the hay fever season.
-Other causes are less common such as allergies to house dust mite, cosmetics, and problems with contact lenses.
+Other causes are allergies to house dust mite, cosmetics, and problems with contact lenses, although these are less common.
 Eye drops usually ease symptoms.

 What is conjunctivitis?

 Conjunctivitis means inflammation of the conjunctiva.
 The conjunctiva is the thin 'skin' that covers the white part of the eyes and the inside of the eyelids.
-It is made up of layers of specially adapted transparent (see-through) cells.
+It is made up of layers of specially adapted see-through (transparent) cells.

 What causes conjunctivitis?

-Infection is the most common cause of conjunctivitis and, in addition to itch, redness and grittiness, there is usually a sticky discharge.
-Many bacteria and viruses can cause conjunctivitis.
-See separate leaflet called Infective Conjunctivitis.
+Infection is the most common cause and, in addition to itch, redness and grittiness, there is usually a sticky discharge.
+Many germs (bacteria and viruses) can cause conjunctivitis.
+See separate leaflet called Infective Conjunctivitis for more details.

-Irritant conjunctivitis sometimes occurs.
-For example, your conjunctiva may become red and inflamed after getting some shampoo in your eyes.
-The chlorine in swimming baths is a common cause of mild irritant conjunctivitis.
+Irritant conjunctivitis is something most of us have experienced occasionally.
+For example, your conjunctiva may become red and inflamed after getting shampoo in your eyes, or after you rub your eyes when chopping chillies.
+The chlorine in swimming baths is another common cause.
+Also, in the days when smoking was allowed in bars, many people developed irritant conjunctivitis from cigarette smoke.

 What causes allergic conjunctivitis?

 Allergy means that the immune system overreacts to something to which it has become sensitive.
-Symptoms of increased immune activity include redness, wateriness and itching.
+Symptoms of increased immune activity in the eyes include redness, wateriness and itching.
 These are part of the body's defence mechanism to things it sees as foreign and harmful.
 Causes include the following:

 Seasonal conjunctivitis due to pollens and moulds

 This is a conjunctivitis that persists throughout the year (perennial means through the year).
 This is most commonly due to an allergy to house dust mite.
 House dust mite is a tiny insect-like creature that lives in every home.
-It mainly lives in bedrooms and mattresses, as part of the dust.
-People with perennial conjunctivitis usually also have perennial allergic rhinitis which causes symptoms such as sneezing and a runny nose.
-Symptoms tend to be worse each morning when you first wake up.
+It mainly lives in bedrooms, carpets and mattresses, as part of the dust.
+People with perennial conjunctivitis usually also have perennial allergic rhinitis (this causes symptoms such as sneezing and a runny nose).
+Symptoms tend to be worse each morning when you first wake.

 Allergies to animals